Follow up after testicular cancer treatment

 You usually have some tests, although you might not have all of these tests at each appointment.
 Tests include:

-• blood tests to check the tumour marker levels
+• blood tests to check the tumour marker Open a glossary item levels

 How you may feel

 Some people find it very stressful to know they need follow up for cancer.
+And having scans after treatment has finished can make some people anxious.
 You can talk this through with your doctor or specialist nurse.
 They can:

-• explain how often you will have checks
+• explain how often you'll have follow ups

 What you can do for yourself